Visiting the best zoo in England is a great idea for day out.

 Located in Cheshire, Chester Zoo covers about 125 acres of land.
 There are about 400 species of animals here, and 12,000 to look at.
 You’ll need a whole day at Chester Zoo to get the best of it, and to see as many of the experiences here as possible.

 There are boat trips on the river here so visitors can observe different animals doing their activities.
+Chester Zoo is so great in fact, it makes our list of the top days out in each of the counties of England.

 It’s hard to choose between the best zoos in the UK, there are so many zoos in England, but we’ve narrowed it down thanks to our community.
 Everyone’s got their favourite UK zoo, I guess you’ll just have to visit them all to find yours!